jamescherti/minimal-emacs.d/README.md

 A [user commented on Reddit](https://www.reddit.com/r/emacs/comments/1feaf37/comment/lmw7ijd/) that after switching to `minimal-emacs.d`, their configuration execution time decreased from 3 seconds to just 1 second by simply replacing their `init.el` and `early-init.el` files with those from the project.
 Please [send me](https://www.jamescherti.com/contact/) your feedback and I'll add it to this README.md file.

 (The optimizations in `minimal-emacs.d` significantly contribute to speeding up Emacs startup.
-Additional factors include deferring package loading when not necessary on startup by using `:defer t` with `use-package`, and byte-compiling and native-compiling all `.el` files.
+Additional factors include deferring package loading when not necessary on startup by using `:defer t` with `use-package`, and using [compile-angel](https://github.com/jamescherti/compile-angel.el) to ensure all `.el` files are byte-compiled and native-compiled.
 The author also regularly uses `M-x list-timers` and `M-x describe-mode` for each file type to ensure only essential modes and timers are active, which helps optimize Emacs' performance.)

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**